walkframe/covertable/README.rst

   - sequenctial sorter was dropped.

-    - The number of combinations would be huge in TypeScript.
+    - Because The number of combinations would be huge in TypeScript.

 :1.1.x: